elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

 !!! note "R course"

-    Jane teaches a hybrid course in R. She has set up a course website using Github pages and Quarto.
-She has a Github repo where she creates all information regarding the course, including slides and exercises using markdown.
+    Jane teaches a hybrid course in R. She has set up a course website using GitHub pages and Quarto.
+She has a GitHub repo where she creates all information regarding the course, including slides and exercises using markdown.
 She uses releases to separate different instances of her course.
-All relevant information is published on the Github page, with the links to the Github repo.
+All relevant information is published on the GitHub page, with the links to the GitHub repo.

 ## 3.5 Exercise: Set up a course website